dungphan294/temperature-monitor/README.md

 🖼️ Demonstration

-A brief GIF showing the application in action:(The file ./demo.gif should be placed in the root directory.)
+A brief GIF showing the application in action:

 ![demo](demo.gif)